RosyTucker/react-feature-toggles/README.md

 # react-feature-toggles
-Declarative feature toggle framework for react
+Declarative feature toggle framework for react, allowing you to get rid of test complications, and branching logic.

 ## Install